Six primary factors determine the nature and level of reproductive and other health risks stemming from herbicide use:

 - Biological mechanism(s) through which adverse effects are triggered.

 It is likely that most, if not all of these six risk drivers are on the rise across the rural Midwest.
 This section explains why.
+Then, we will take a look at herbicide classifications based on risk levels and mechanism of action.

 1. Extended Time Period for Herbicide Use and Exposures